Create an XQL Query

 - Advanced ( )—Displays results in a table format aggregating the entity fields into one column.
 Similar to the table display, you can change the layout and log format from the menu.SelectShow moreto pivot anExpanded Viewof the event results that include null values.
 You can toggle between theJSONandTreeviews, search, andCopy to clipboard.

 - If desired, continue investigation in the Causality View or Timeline View.Right-click the event and select the desired view.
-This option is available for the following types of events: process (except for those with an event sub type of termination), network, file, registry, injection, load image, system calls, and Windows event logs.
+This option is available for the following types of events: process (except for those with an event sub type of termination), network, file, registry, injection, load image, system calls, event logs for Windows, and system authentication logs for Linux.
 For network stories, you can pivot to the Causality View only.

 - (Optional) Visualize your query results.